wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

     client.trustStore=./repository/resources/security/client-truststore.jks
     ```

-## Set up WSO2 Identity Server
+## Integrate the portal

-To integrate the portals to the WSO2 Identity Server, add the following configs to the `IS_HOME/repository/conf/deployment.toml` file.
+To integrate the portal to the WSO2 Identity Server, add the following configs to the `IS_HOME/repository/conf/deployment.toml` file.

 ```toml
 [system_applications]